boubouleuh/Nickel-BeamMP-Plugin/README.md

 # Nickel Moderation Plugin

-<font size="4em">Introducing Nickel, a lightweight and powerful moderation plugin for BeamMP.
-This plugin contains a variety of commands for managing your server, including removing and adding staff members, banning and unbanning players, and kicking players.</font>
+Introducing Nickel, a lightweight and powerful moderation plugin for BeamMP.
+This plugin contains a variety of commands for managing your server, including removing and adding staff members, banning and unbanning players, and kicking players.

 ## Installation